 When you create an account at one or both of these sites, you will be guided through every step to publish your first book.

-Below are some general directions on getting your book published through KDP and CreateSpace.
+Below are some general directions on how to get your book published through KDP and CreateSpace.

 Pick a Book Title